-You should create your initial backup immediately after initial system setup.
+You should create system repair media and your initial backup immediately after initial system setup.
 As you add new software and data files, you should continue to back up your system on a regular basis to maintain a reasonably current backup.
+You should also create Windows system repair media (select products only) which can be used to start up (boot) the computer and repair the operating system in case of system instability or failure.
 Your initial and subsequent backups allow you to restore your data and settings if a failure occurs.